 About Janet Church

-Sjogren’s Foundation Board Chair, Entrepreneur, Certified Leadership Coach, and Sjogren’s Patient!
+Sjogren’s Foundation President and CEO, previous Board of Directors Chair, Entrepreneur, Certified Leadership Coach, and Sjogren’s Patient!

 Hi, I’m Janet!
 I’m a Sjogren’s patient and I have spent more than a decade researching, testing, and learning ways to live a great life while managing the complexities of this Autoimmune Disease.
 I’ve discovered many life-hacks to improve my quality of life and process through flares.